mcampora/onprempoc/README.md

 The profile/role is attached to the trust anchor using a policy condition,
 the trust anchor is attached to the private certificate authority.
 You can also attach the profile/role to the certificate using another condition (not yet demonstrated).
 At the moment the role is attached to a very permissive policy it should be reduced to offer access only to specific secrets (ie. least privileges).

+My POC is based on the idea that each client gets a dedicated certificate, trust anchor, profile, role.
+We can reuse permissions sets across roles.

 ## Test